-No matter how careful you are, it might happen one day.
-You look away for a split second, and your baby can roll off the couch, bed or changing table onto the floor.
+No matter how careful you are, a fall might happen one day.
+You look away for a split second, and your baby can roll off the couch, bed, or changing table onto the floor.
 It’s easy to feel like the worst parent ever.
 However, you are not alone, each year in the United States alone, 2.8 million children head to the emergency room for injuries related to a fall.

 So if your baby falls, remain calm.
 Most of the falls are not serious, but you should learn about warning signs and what to do when it happens.

 Since your baby acquired more mobility, everything around him is a new world to be explored.
-Your little one will move quickly towards objects that attract his attention, not always safe ones.
-Your little one will begin to stand up with the support of a small table or a chair; and naturally, small stumbles and falls will increase during this period.
+Your little one will move quickly towards objects that attract his attention, and they will not always be safe ones.
+Your little one will begin to stand up with the support of a small table or a chair, and, naturally, small stumbles and falls will increase during this period.
 Don’t worry, the distance between your baby and the floor is quite small.

 Now, despite knowing that falls are very common, don’t forget to baby-proof your home.
 Remember:

-• Finally, crawl around the room, see the place at your baby’s point of view and verifying that you have not forgotten anything.
+Finally, crawl around the room, see the place at your baby’s point of view, and verify that you have not forgotten anything.

 If you have decided to return to work, you’re probably looking for a good daycare for your baby.
 Here are a few pointers to look out for to help you find the most suitable one for both of you.